mcgyver5/header_looker/README.md

 ## Scanner: to scan a network full of web applications and collect statistics on usage of security headers / all headers, especially those relating to caching
-Accepts a list of urls looks at each one and saves the header names and values to a database.
+Accepts a list of urls looks at each one and saves the header names and values to a database. needs to follow redirects.
+Needs ability to crawl a page of links and visit those.
 ## Reporter: creates reports for security header statistics:
 * CSP
 * HSTS preload